takizuka/polaris/polaris.shopify.com/content/content/accessible-and-inclusive-language.md

 ---

-## Anti-racist content
+## Race

-Depending on your lived experience, words can be triggering and harmful.
-Racist language expresses bias towards or against a particular race.
-Anti-racist language is free of bias and promotes the diversity of merchants’ lived experiences.
+We want all merchants to feel comfortable participating in commerce.
+Even if unintentional, language can exclude or harm people who have been historically marginalized due to their race, ethnicity, or culture.
+Consider the diversity of merchants’ lived experiences and be intentional about using language that is free of bias.

 #### Tips